kchandan/chatapp/README.md

 chatapp
 =======

-Simple Chat application lets to communicate with your friends
+Easy and secure Chat application

 Objectives as on 30th Oct/2013
 ==========